Employment lawyers providing employment law answers

 The court modified some terms but otherwise granted the motion to stay.
 What should I do now?

 Whether the court rules denies or grants the motion to stay, the losing party can immediately appeal the court’s ruling.
-Therefore, if you believe that the court made a reversible error in its decision, you should immediately appeal it.
+Therefore, if you believe that the court made an error in its decision that an appellate court can reverse, you should immediately appeal it.

 Once a court grants a stay and you decide not to appeal or you lose the appeal, you cannot pursue your claim any further in court.
 Arbitration is probably the only avenue open to pursue your claim.